 The asteroid hitting Earth is often said to have been orchestrated by Federation.
 This doesn't look like it has much direct support from the movie except for the fact that the Federation is jingoistic and people want to expand into bug territory.
 However, after the Klendathu massacre, it becomes clear that neither the military nor the people generally believe the bugs to be intelligent; if so, then the Army couldn't have seriously believed that that the Bugs were actually aiming asteroids from half way across the Galaxy.
 The fact that a large portion of the population could both believe that the bugs are unintelligent and attacking them from across the Galaxy, just shows us how Double Think is in full effect.

 In the early battle scenes, we see a lot of bugs with blown off limbs, still fighting.
 Then there is a break and a short PSA which points out the vulnerable spots on a bug.
 In the next battle, the bugs fall in droves with blown off vulnerables instead.
+This could be indicative both of the Show Within a Show nature of the narrative, or of the information being pushed out in the most rapid method available (mass media) after the Federation discovers a weakness.

 Carl controls his pet ferret Cyrano ("Go bug Mom!"):